invoiceninja/invoiceninja.github.io/source/en/invoices.md

 Also available are links to the client portal for each respective contact included.

+### Invoice Details

+- **Invoice Date** - Automatically generated with today's date, is simply the date of the invoice.
+- **Due Date** - Optionally, you may include a later due date for payment of the invoice.
+If no due date is specified, the full amount is due immediately.
+- **Partial/Deposit** - Optionally, specify a required partial payment or deposit on the invoice, with its own due date, separate from, and owed before the invoice due date for the invoice's full amount.
+- **Invoice #** - The invoice number is auto generated as per _Settings > Advanced Settings > Generated Numbers_
+- **PO Number** - Optionally, typically for when you client has a product order number to provide for you, for their own recordkeeping purposes.
+- **Discount** - Enter a discount amount to apply to the invoice, either as a percentage, or a flat rate.

 ## Items

 This is the main part of the invoice.
 You see a list of the line items included on the invoice.
 You can add _Products_, _Tasks_, or _Expenses_ to the invoice to bill your client for.
 Each item on the list will have these fields available: